marcosraimondi1/appPlatform/Readme.md

 [![Product Name Screen Shot][product-screenshot1]](http://multiapp.my.to/instagram)

-This is an implementation of a [python project](https://github.com/marcosraimondi1/Instagram-Scraper) Insert your username and click search, this will take some minutes and once finished you should see a json object with information about your followers and followings.
+This is an implementation of a python project: [project-repo](https://github.com/marcosraimondi1/Instagram-Scraper)

+  1. Insert your username and click search, this will take some minutes and once finished you should see a json object with information about your followers and followings.

 - Agro CRM: [project-repo](https://github.com/marcosraimondi1/AgroCRM)

 - Turnero: [project-repo](https://github.com/marcosraimondi1/turnero)

 <p align="right">(<a href="#top">back to top</a>)</p>